olmps/memo/README.md

 ## Contributing & Good Practices

-Memo is all about collections (the word that we are using for our flashcards), and it means **a lot of content**.
-The maintainers are slow creating these collections alone, not only because requires knowledge of various programming languages, concepts, processes, it also takes **a lot of time**.
+Memo is all about collections and memos (collections are an analogy for decks; memos are for flashcards), and it means **a lot of content**.
+The maintainers are slow creating these collections alone, not only because requires knowledge of various programming languages, frameworks, design patterns, concepts and processes, it also takes **a lot of time**.

 If you want to help by adding new content, updating outdated ones, correcting any mistakes, literally any improvement, you can check it out on [CONTRIBUTING](CONTRIBUTING.md) - and please, follow the guidelines, these include creating PRs,